+AMENDED ON 7 NOVEMBER 2019

 Report of the 21st Meeting of the Committee of Senior Officials (CSO)

 Abu Dhabi, United Arab Emirates

 5-6 November 2019

 DECISION REPORT

 (As adopted on 6 November 2019 at 3.20pm)

 The 21st Meeting of the Committee of Senior Officials (CSO) took place at the Abu Dhabi Edition Hotel in Abu Dhabi, United Arab Emirates on 5-6 November 2019 under the theme “Promoting a Shared Destiny and Path to Prosperity in the Indian Ocean”.
 The meeting was chaired by H.E.
 Abdulnasser Alshaali, Director of the Economic and Trade Affairs Department, Ministry of Foreign Affairs and International Cooperation, and was attended by representatives of IORA Member States namely Commonwealth of Australia, People's Republic of Bangladesh, Union of Comoros, Republic of India, Republic of Indonesia, Islamic Republic of Iran, Republic of Kenya, Republic of Madagascar, Malaysia, Republic of Maldives, Republic of Mauritius, Republic of Mozambique, Sultanate of Oman, Republic of Seychelles, Republic of Singapore, Federal Republic of Somalia, Republic of South Africa, Democratic Socialist Republic of Sri Lanka, United Republic of Tanzania, Kingdom of Thailand, United Arab Emirates and Republic of Yemen.
 The Regional Centre for Science and Technology Transfer (RCSTT), the Fisheries Support Unit (FSU) as Specialised Agencies of IORA as well as the Chair in Indian Ocean Studies at the University of Mauritius (CIOS) also attended the meeting.